dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The function `returnsFP` returns a function pointer by reference.
 The function pointer returns an `int` by reference.
 The first `ref` refers to `returnsFP` and signifies that it returns its result by reference.
-The second `ref` (in parentheses) is part of the function pointer type that is, the return type of `returnsFP`.
+The second `ref` (inside parentheses) is part of the function pointer type, i.e. the return type of `returnsFP`.

-While one might think the parentheses are optional, they are not.
+While one might think the parentheses are or should be optional, they are not, and shouldn’t be:
 Without the parentheses around the return type, the second `ref` would also be parsed as another storage class attribute to `returnsFP`, and the redundant `ref` is an error.